telyotarsyn/Spark---Hadoop-Distributed-File-System-Advanced-Course/README.md

-# Spark---Hadoop-Distributed-File-System-Advanced-Course-
+# Spark-HDFS_course

-The course project concentrated on learning Scala, Spark and Hadoop(HDFS) technologies for understanding the data science techniques
+The practice project on Apache Spark for Scala and Apache Hadoop File System implementation

+by Islamiia Gilmanova, RCSE program student
+## GRIAT(based on KNRTU-KAI named after A.N.
+Tupolev & TU Ilmenau)